 Build My Rank Alternatives Conclusion

 When you opened this article you were probably hoping to find the name of a blog network just like Build My Rank, that had escaped Google’s wrath.
 I’m sorry to say there don’t appear to be any that have escaped.
 Some network providers have hastily set up new networks in the hopes of carrying on their trade as before, but the new nets have similar problems to the old ones, in my opinion, and it won’t be long before Google finds and deindexes them.
 My advice is not to waste your time and money on these networks.
-Accept that the age of the blog network is over and knuckle down to finding other types of links for your sites.
+Proof of this can be found on most of the Build My Rank reviews that you’ll find from bloggers everywhere.
+Like the demise of Build My Rank, accept that the age of the blog network is over and knuckle down to finding other types of links for your sites.